This post contains affiliate links. If you click and make a purchase, I may receive a commission. Thanks.

 You might be surprised to hear but Epsom salts are not in fact salts.
 They are a crystalized mixture of high levels of magnesium and sulfate.
 Epsom salts don’t contain sodium chloride, which is the active ingredient in salt.

 Epsom salts are the most popular option for making bath salts.
 The main benefit of using Epsom salts comes from its high content of magnesium.
 Magnesium can be absorbed into bloodstream through skin, which is why soaking in Epsom salt is so effective.

-Epsom salts are the easiest to work with when making bath salts.
+Epsom salts are the easiest to work with.
 They hold scent well and don’t attract water as much as Dead Sea salt does, so are easier to store.

 You can get Epsom salts here.

 Dead Sea salt, on the other hand, is a legitimate sea salt.
 There are certain properties that come with being salt, such as, being anti-microbial, anti-fungal, and anti-bacterial.
 On top of that, Dead Sea salt contains a rich mixture of other nutrients such as magnesium, calcium, sulfur, bromide, iodine, sodium, zinc and potassium.

 Dead Sea salt provides lower levels of magnesium and is mainly used for skin’s health.
 The minerals in Dead Sea salt soften and soothes dry, itchy skin.
 Dead Sea salt soaks a recommended for those with eczema, acne & psoriasis as they detoxify the skin and support natural skin healing.

 Dead Sea salts are hygroscopic, meaning they draw water from the atmosphere.
 This makes them more difficult to store since they tend to clump up.
 When storing plain Dead Sea salts, make sure the container is sealed tight and consider throwing in a silica package.